-LaKitia Woodard is an ambassador of “Girl Power” possessing a passion for empowering women and holds a MBA Global Management.
+LaKitia Woodard is an ambassador of “Girl Power” possessing a passion for empowering women and holds an MBA Global Management.
 For over 10 years, she’s motivated and captivated women on personal development.
-Her passion blossomed during her matriculation at Clark Atlanta University when she joined the group Youthful Survivors traveling across country sharing her story of surviving sexual abuse.
+Her passion blossomed during her matriculation at Clark Atlanta University when she joined the group Youthful Survivors traveling across the country sharing her story of surviving sexual abuse.

 During her career, she unmasked the ugly truth to most problems among women: lack of self-awareness.
 In order to solve this issue, she has joined forces with her sister and created A Sister’s Truth (AST).
 AST is a sister coaching business for teaching women the importance of accepting their personal flaws to promote growth and happiness.

-AST specializes in personal development to support women on accepting their authentic selves for living within their purpose.
+AST specializes in personal development to support women in accepting their authentic selves for living within their purpose.
 These sister coaches inspire women to Discover, Define, and Live their Truth to begin their journey of clarity for living a meaningful life.

 AST is different from other coaching businesses because of the sister relationship established with every client.
 A Sister to Sister relationship has a unique balance between telling the hard truths and providing the support needed for a sister to get through a situation.

 It’s easier to hear and digest information, advice, and tough love from a sister because of the irreplaceable bond that’s developed.
 More importantly, developing the sister relationship helps each client to feel safe to dive deep within herself to reach the root of her fears.

 The relationship formed between sister coach and client is uncompromising and provides encouragement and support during periods of change in the client’s life.
 The alliance is flexible, fluid and driven by the client.